Why Go Gluten Free?

 These are great blended into flour and used as a binding agent in baked goods or puddings.

 Buy whole flax seed instead of flour and grind it as you need it because it will last longer.

 This is the best tapioca starch that you can use in your baking.
 It can also be used as a thickener without adding heat.

 You can make awesome chickpea flour with dried chickpeas and a high speed blender.
 You should wash them first and pick through the peas for stones, then dry them in the oven for a couple of hours on 200 degrees.

 Looking for replacements for gluten filled ingredients isn’t hard today.
 There are entire sections of the grocery store, especially in the baking area, devoted to gluten free cooking and baking.
 There is no reason to do without when going gluten free.

-Keto Curious is currently in Beta Test mode and is over 50% off.
+The 30-Day Flat Belly Jumpstart is currently in Beta Test mode and is over 50% off.
 Get instant access to the program, and more deets here.
-We begin September 3rd and spaces are extremely limited.
+Spaces are extremely limited.
 Sign up now!